List of Typical Behaviours

 The Silent Treatment

 A person with NPD will often give their partner or children the silent treatment when they are displeased about something.
 This can be as a punishment, as a means of control or to reassert control they may feel they are losing.
 Any criticism of the narcissist may result in a long period of silent treatment as a way of conditioning others’ behaviour.
 The silent treatment can go on for days or even weeks.
 This is severely abusive as it is dismissive, devaluing and rejecting.
 It may even be engineered to create a space for the narcissist to go and ‘misbehave.’
-The person with NPD can behave as if their partner or children do not exist for long periods of time.
-As a narcissist cannot go without admiration and attention for long periods, they are likely to be getting their needs met somewhere else.
+The person with NPD can behave as if their partner or children do not exist for long periods of time and as a narcissist cannot go without admiration and attention for long periods (narcissistic supply), they are likely to be getting their needs met somewhere else.

 Lying and Gaslighting

 Narcissists have no qualms about lying.
 They lie about many things and feel no remorse about their behaviour.
 Their sense of entitlement means that they feel they can do whatever they want and this leads to lying to cover up the behaviours they know will be unacceptable.
 They use deception to achieve the goals they want.
 Many narcissists have addictions which may also need to be hidden.
 They may also lie to cover up affairs they are having.
-Narcissists will often challenge your version of reality with lies which, if you do not know about this technique, will utterly confuse you.
+Narcissists will often challenge your version of reality with their lies which, if a person does not know about this technique, will be utterly confusing.
 This technique is known as gaslighting.

 Gaslighting is an insidious form of manipulation and psychological control.
 Victims of gaslighting are deliberately and systematically fed false information that leads them to question what they know to be true, often about themselves.
 They may end up doubting their memory, their perception, and even their sanity.
 Gaslighters will use these techniques on romantic partners, family members and their children.
 Gaslighting involves a pattern of abusive behaviours with the intent not just to influence someone but to control them.
 Control and domination are the goals but for some there can also be an element of sadistic enjoyment.